Code-Institute-Submissions/onAPlateCatering/README.md

   -  [Pixabay](https://pixabay.com/) was used to source free stock photos
   -  [W3C Markup]() was used to validate markup code
   -  [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) was used to validate CSS code
-  -  [Nu Html Checker](https://validator.w3.org/nu) was used to validate HTML code
+  -  [W3C Html Checker](https://validator.w3.org/nu) was used to validate HTML code
-  -  [Pic Resize](https://picresize.com/b6009dede49301) was used to resize images used on the website to improve the website performance
+  -  [Pic Resize](https://picresize.com/) was used to resize images used on the website to improve the website performance
+  -  [Ligthhouse](https://github.com/GoogleChrome/lighthouse) was used to audit my website and the reults of the audit were used to improve the website performance etc.